sophiemachin/markdown_cal/README.md

 ## Building an html page with Sublime Text 3

 Sublime Text 3 has a package called Markdown Preview which will allow you to generate html from your markdown.
 The generated markdown will look similar to (depending on the flavour of html you choose)

+## January 2021

 | M  | T  | W  | T  | F  | S  | S  |
 | -  | -  | -  | -  | -  | -  | -  |